slendersnax/sl-excel-to-custom-filter/README.md

 # excel-to-custom-filter

-a package for converting an Excel column of unique ids into a Decipher Custom Filter search query
+a sublime package for converting an Excel column of unique ids into a Decipher Custom Filter search query

+## installation

+Code > Download ZIP.
+Then install to your Sublime Text Packages folder (same instructions as [this package](https://github.com/slendersnax/decipher-sublimetext-clips))

 ## how to use